If you would like to email me, please use the Contact Form below.

-The tour summaries on this website first appeared on Monkees.net in March 2001.
-Monkeesconcerts.com debuted online on July 4, 2011 in expanded form with photos, YouTube videos, a blog, and other items.
-You can visit the Live Almanac's YouTube Channel by clicking here.
-The site's Twitter account was created in May 2014.
+The tour summaries featured on this website first appeared on Monkees.net in March 2001.
+The Monkees Live Almanac debuted online on July 4, 2011 with expanded tour summaries, photos, YouTube videos, and a daily blog.
+The Live Almanac's YouTube Channel was created in December 2011, and a Twitter account appeared in May 2014.

-SOURCES Special thanks to Maggie McManus, former editor-in-chief of what was the most respected source of Monkees information for 25 years, Monkee Business Fanzine.
-Numerous past issues of MBF were referenced to collect quotes, concert song lists, and background details found on this website.
-The Monkees: A Manufactured Image, co-authored by Maggie, Ed Reilly, and Bill Chadwick, was also used to gather information for this website.
+Special thanks to Maggie McManus, former editor-in-chief of Monkee Business Fanzine, the most respected source for Monkees news from 1977-2002.
+Numerous past issues of MBF were checked to collect quotes, concert song lists, and background details.
+The Monkees: A Manufactured Image, co-authored by Ed Reilly, Bill Chadwick, and Maggie, was also used to gather information.

-Otherwise, the summaries and information in each section of this website comes from my attendance at and knowledge of Monkees concerts, from the numerous amounts of reviews, articles and interviews I have amassed, and from being a Monkees fan for 28 years.
+Otherwise, the tour summaries and information found on this website comes from my attendance at and knowledge of Monkees concerts, from the numerous amounts of reviews, articles, and interviews I have amassed, and from being a Monkees fan for 29 years.

 If you are one of the photographers whose photo(s) I am using and wish it removed, please use the Contact Form above so I will know your photo is not public domain.

 Otherwise, I make no money from the photos on this website and take no credit for any of them (except those coming from my personal collection, which is noted).